JaE-master/GitOps/README.md

 <br/>

 ## Question Generation App [*(sample in and out)*](#1)
 The question generation App generates questions using description and keywords.
 The AI model understands context of the text description and generates questions related to each keyword.
-The model is wrapped to Flask API which listen on port *4000*, and route path of *qg_bart*. <br/>
+The model is wrapped to Flask API which listens on port *4000*, and route path of *qg_bart*. <br/>
-The model is fine-tunned using *Facebook AI's BART architecture* with *KorQuAD dataset* and pushed in docker-hub *mj0098/qg-bart:1.2*.
+The model is fine-tuned using *Facebook AI's BART architecture* with *KorQuAD dataset* and pushed in docker-hub *mj0098/qg-bart:1.2*.

 <br/>